ndrakos/blog/_posts/2020-02-18-Halo_Mass_Function.md

 <img src="{{ site.baseurl }}/assets/plots/HaloMassFunction.png">

 These agree pretty well above $$\log M = 12$$, but I'm still not convinced I don't have an error in my halo mass function.
 Either way, the steep part of the stellar to halo mass relation corresponds to masses less than that (from the $$\sigma[M \mid v_{\rm peak}]$$ plot in the previous post, $$\log M=12$$ corresponds roughly to $$\log v_{\rm peak} = 2.6$$).
 Therefore, I am pretty sure this is a resolution issue.

+<span style="color:red"> Update: I fixed a couple bugs in the calculation, and the halo mass function looks right now (see next post), and the conclusion it isn't resolved seems to hold up. </span>